marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 ##### Dilute Denatured DNA
 1. Add 240 µL 20 pM denatured library to 360 µL pre-chilled HT1 to make 8 pM final concentration denatured DNA library.
-2. Briefly mix (flick/tap/invert) and spin sample
+2. Briefly mix (flick/tap/invert) and spin the sample
-3. Place final denatured library on ice.
+3. Place the final denatured library on ice.

 ##### Denature and Dilution of PhiX Control
-1. Add 2 μl 10 nM PhiX library to 3 µL 10mM Tris pH 8.5 in a new microcentirfuge tube to make a 4nM PhiX library
+1. Add 2 μl 10 nM PhiX library to 3 µL 10 mM Tris pH 8.5 in a new microcentrifuge tube to make a 4nM PhiX library
 2. Add 5 µL 4 nM PhiX library to 5µL 0.2 N NaOH to make a 2 nM PhiX library solution
 3. Briefly vortex and spin
 4. Incubate on benchtop for 5 minutes.
-5. Combine 10µL Denatured PhiX with 990 µL pre-chilled HT1 buffer to generate a 20 pM denatured PhiX library in 1mM NAOH.
+5. Combine 10µL Denatured PhiX with 990 µL pre-chilled HT1 buffer to generate a 20 pM denatured PhiX library in 1 mM NAOH.
 6. Add 240 µL 20 pM denatured PhiX library to 360 µL pre-chilled HT1 to make 8 pM final concentration denatured PhiX library.
-7. Briefly mix (flick/tap/invert) and spin sample
+7. Briefly mix (flick/tap/invert) and spin the sample
-8. Place final denatured library on ice.
+8. Place the final denatured library on ice.

 ##### Combine Amplicon Library and PhiX Control
 1. Add 30 µL denatured and diluted PhiX control library to 570 µL of denatured and diluted amplicon library
-2. Place on ice until ready to run MiSeq cartidge
+2. Place on ice until ready to run the MiSeq cartridge
 3. Incubate at 96˚C for 2 minutes.
 Only start this step when ready to run the flow cell.
-4. Mix by inverting and place into ice water bath
+4. Mix by inverting and place into the ice-water bath
 5. Incubate in ice-water bath for 5 minutes
 6.

 ##### Quality Control
-Necessary quality control measures were performed at the sequencing center prior to sequencing.
+Necessary quality control measures were performed at the sequencing center before sequencing.

 ### Basic troubleshooting guide